 Requirements for supervision or presence of any other healthcare provider when anesthesia is administered by a certified registered nurse anesthetist (CRNAs) (WV Code §30-7-15) is suspended.

-Pursuant to the Governor’s Executive Order 17-20 permitting the West Virginia Board of Examiners for Registered Professional Nurses, in their discretion, to temporarily suspend or modify the requirements for the authorization for prescriptive authority, collaborative requirements for prescriptive authority, prescriptive formulary limitations, prescriptive refill and supply limitations, and other prescriptive limitations including continuing education and renewal requirements, contained in W. Va.
+Pursuant to the Governor’s Executive Order 17-20 permitting the West Virginia Board of Registered Nurses, in their discretion, to temporarily suspend or modify the requirements for the authorization for prescriptive authority, collaborative requirements for prescriptive authority, prescriptive formulary limitations, prescriptive refill and supply limitations, and other prescriptive limitations including continuing education and renewal requirements, contained in W. Va.
 Code §30-7-15a, §30-7-15b, §30-7-15c), the Board suspends and modifies the requirements as follows:

-The advanced practice registered nurse shall practice in conformity with the advanced practice registered nurse’s education, training, and certification and in accord with the delineation of privileges granted to the advanced practice registered nurse by the hospital/facility to use the advanced practice registered nurse to the fullest extent possible.
+- The advanced practice registered nurse shall practice in conformity with the advanced practice registered nurse’s education, training, and certification and in accord with the delineation of privileges granted to the advanced practice registered nurse by the hospital/facility to use the advanced practice registered nurse to the fullest extent possible.

-For West Virginia APRNs, who have been approved to practice in West Virginia during the State of Emergency, the requirement for collaborative agreements with physicians for the prescribing of medications is suspended and automatically reinstated when the declared emergency is lifted.
+- For West Virginia APRNs, who have been approved to practice in West Virginia during the State of Emergency, the requirement for collaborative agreements with physicians for the prescribing of medications is suspended and automatically reinstated when the declared emergency is lifted.

-The fee for initial prescriptive authority shall be waived until 30 days after the state of emergency is lifted by the Governor.
+- The fee for initial prescriptive authority shall be waived until 30 days after the state of emergency is lifted by the Governor.

-The APRN certifications renewal extension is based on certifying body policy.
+- The APRN certifications renewal extension is based on certifying body policy.

 - The APRN and Prescriptive Authority renewal by June 30, 2021, will continue as usual and the renewal links will be available beginning May 1, 2021 through June 30, 2021.
 The CE requirements are not effective at this time.